 6. Clear your heart

-As this is the month when your yearly actions are raised to Allah (subḥānahū wa ta‘ālā), cleanse your heart from hatred and grudges.
+As this is the month when your yearly actions are raised to Allah (subḥānahū wa ta‘ālā), purge your heart of hatred and grudges.
 Forgive people who have wronged you and start talking to people you haven’t talked to in a long time.
 The Messenger of Allah ﷺ said, “Indeed Allah looks down in the middle night of Shaʿbān and He forgives all of His creation, except anyone who commits shirk or harbours hatred.”
 (Ibn Mājah)

 7. Hold yourself to account